 5. Overnight visitors during the week are required to obtain a temporary parking permit and park in H or U Lots.

-6. Visitors to the campus may park without a permit:
+6. Visitors to the campus may park:

 Visitors and guests to the campus who are unable to comply with the above regulations should obtain temporary parking permits from the Parking & Transportation Office or the University Police Department in Schrader Hall Room 19.

 Faculty, staff, and students must register their vehicles and obtain the appropriate decal to park on campus in accordance to the following guidelines.
 Handicap parking is available in lots noted with an asterisk.